DS202-at-ISU/ds202-sandbox/README.md

 - I turned in an assignment 15 min late and got a 0 for it
 - Got a sucky lab TA that ignores people (including the other TA)
 - Not being able to go to the Cyhawk game in person
+- I am soo swamped with work and school with no free time